GooseMooz/Lingu-Card/README.md

 An app for deep learning foreign words.

-Powered by Flutter, NodeJS, and PostgreSQL.
+Powered by Flutter, NodeJS, and SQL.

 ## What is this for?